By Rick Steves

 Follow local train etiquette.
 Pay attention to the noise level in your car.
 If everyone else is speaking in hushed tones, follow suit.
 Watch for signs indicating that you're sitting in a designated quiet car, where business people come to work and others to nap.
 No matter where I'm sitting, I make an effort not to be the loudest person in earshot (easily done on the average Italian train, but takes extra awareness in, say, Germany).
 Resting your feet on the seat across from you without taking your shoes off is perhaps an even graver faux pas.

 Talk to locals or other travelers.
 There is so much to be learned.
 Europeans are often less open and forward than Americans.
-You could sit across from a silent but fascinating and friendly European for an entire train ride, or you could break the ice by asking a question, quietly offering some candy, or showing your Hometown, USA, postcards.
+You could sit across from a silent but fascinating and friendly European for an entire train ride, or you could break the ice by asking a question, quietly offering some candy, or showing some photos from home.
 This can start the conversation flowing and a friendship growing.

 Pack a picnic.
 For the best dining value and variety, stock up at a local deli, bakery, supermarket, or wine cellar before you board; most train stations offer at least one of these.
 Food sold on the train costs more, with options ranging from a basic coffee and sandwich cart to a more extensive bar car or sit-down dining car (noted on most schedules when available).
 A few trains offer a "complimentary" meal, in first class only, usually covered by a higher seat-reservation fee.